BleuBleu/FamiStudio/Docs/docs/pianoroll.md

 Horizontal lines in the piano rolls are align with the notes of the piano.
 The vertical lines represents multiple levels of subdivisions:

-* Thin dashes gray lines seperate individual NTSC frames, 1/60th of a sec.
-(FamiStudio tempo mode only)
+* Thin dashes gray lines seperate individual frames (1/60th of a sec in NTSC, 1/50th in PAL) (FamiStudio tempo mode only)
 * Thin gray lines seperate notes
 * Thin black lines seperate beats
 * Thick black lines seperate patterns